facundoolano/feedi/README.md

 There's also a `make feed-load-opml` to import a list of RSS feeds from a `feeds.opml` file in the [OPML format](https://en.wikipedia.org/wiki/OPML).

 There are analogous `make feed-dump` and `make feed-dump-opml` targets to export feed data from the app.

-### Mastodon account setup

-The Mastodon integration allows ingesting both the user home feed and the notification inbox as feeds. feedi first needs to be authorized to access the Mastodon account by navigating to `Manage feeds > Mastodon login` or to the url `/auth/mastodon`.
-After filling the instance name and grating access, feedi will redirect to the add feed form, where either mastodon or mastodon notifications feeds (or both) can be added.

 ### Github notification feed
 You can ingest the notifications from GitHub into feedi.
 To do so, navigate to your home feed at https://github.com/, open the page HTML source and search for an atom feed link.
 It should look something like: